Perturbatio/books-app/README.md

 # Setup

 This project uses laravel [Sail](https://github.com/laravel/sail), a helper for docker.
-You can install using the [instructions](https://laravel.com/docs/9.x/sail) provided on the laravel website
+You can install sail using the [instructions](https://laravel.com/docs/9.x/sail) provided on the laravel website

+# Project installation

+Run `sail up` to get started

+# database seeding

+The database must be seeded with its initial data using: `sail art db:seed`

 # Linting